 Students are admitted as freshmen to pre-nursing status, and must complete the required prerequisite courses to be considered for the nursing major.
 Transfer students who have completed the required prerequisites may also apply for admission to the nursing major (program).
 Eighty students may be selected for admission to the nursing major each fall and Spring semester.
-Selection is made on the basis of cumulative GPA, Science GPA, score from TEAS (Test of Essential Academic Skills), strength of application, letters of recommendation, interview, and completion of the prerequisite courses.
+Selection is made on the basis of cumulative GPA, Science GPA, score from PAX (Pre-Admission Exam), strength of application, letters of recommendation, interview, and completion of the prerequisite courses.
 A minimum overall 2.7 college/university GPA is required on a 4-point scale.
 LVN's licensed in the State of California may be accepted into the program with advanced standing based on transfer of credit on a space available basis.
 CBU Students are considered for admission prior to considering transfer students.

-- Acceptance to California Baptist University as a pre-nursing student. - Submission of a school application to the nursing program (application forms are available Online January through mid March preceding the fall semester entry date and mid June through August for the Spring semester. - Background Check Clearance - Health Clearance - Random Drug Testing - Overall cumulative GPA of 2.7 or better on a 4-point scale.
-A cumulative GPA of 2.7 alone does not guarantee acceptance into - Completion of the following prerequisites (or their equivalent) with a minimum grade of "C" in each: Fundamentals of Chemistry (3), Organic and Biochemistry for Health Sciences w/lab (4), Human Anatomy and Physiology (8), Human Microbiology w/lab (4), English Composition (6), Oral Communication (3), Intermediate Algebra or Statistics (3), Lifespan Development (3) - TEAS (Testing of Essential Academic Skills) exam from ATI - Submission of two letters of recommendation. - An interview may be requested. - After acceptance into Nursing Major
+- Acceptance to California Baptist University as a pre-nursing student. - Submission of a school application to the nursing program (online application is available January through mid March preceding the fall semester entry date and mid June through August for the Spring semester through NursingCAS.org) - Background Check Clearance - Health Clearance - Random Drug Testing - Overall cumulative GPA of 2.7 or better on a 4-point scale.
+A cumulative GPA of 2.7 alone does not guarantee acceptance into the program. - Completion of the following prerequisites (or their equivalent) with a minimum grade of "C" in each: Fundamentals of Chemistry (3), Organic and Biochemistry for Health Sciences w/lab (4), Human Anatomy and Physiology (8), Human Microbiology w/lab (4), English Composition (6), Oral Communication (3), Intermediate Algebra or Statistics (3), Lifespan Development (3) - PAX (Pre-Admission Exam) exam from NLN - Submission of two letters of recommendation. - An interview may be requested.

+After acceptance into Nursing Major